Characters: Umineko When They Cry Demons And Furniture

 - Affably Evil

 - Ambiguous Gender: Their TIPS say that they are opposite gendered, but it's never explicitly stated which is which.
-Zepar is more likely to be male since he/she uses masculine pronouns and has a considerably deeper voice, but the fact that said voice is provided by a woman means that it does little to resolve the ambiguity.
+Most fans believe Zepar is more likely to be male since s/he uses masculine pronouns and has a considerably deeper voice, but the fact that said voice is provided by a woman means that it does little to resolve the ambiguity.
 Interestingly said woman is known for voicing young men and tomboyish women so it might be a clue.

 - Ars Goetia